PERT Program Evaluation Review Technique

 Standard Deviation = (Tp – To)/6

-– It enables to define and visualize dependencies between the activities in the network diagram.
+- Enables to define and visualize dependencies between the activities in the network diagram.

-Following are the few limitations of PERT Method:
+Following are the few limitations of the Program Evaluation Review Technique:

 - It is less effective for smaller projects